• Skip to primary navigation

 A few years back, some preloved bags such as Authentic Vintage Celine Macadam bags, Authentic Vintage Bottega Veneta bags, etc can be bought for as low as P1000 – P3000 or $20 – $60 because they weren’t popular brands yet in my country and almost no one is paying attention to them.

-Now, it’s impossible to get one in a very good condition for $100 and more for Bottega Veneta bags.
+Now, it’s impossible to get one in very good condition for $100 and more for Bottega Veneta bags.

 When the trend shifts to another brand then these prices will definitely fall, maybe not as low as when they were not popular yet because the demand now exists unlike before.